Creddit-lol/Creddit-Core/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Creddit Core release.
+The project leader is the release manager for each CREDD Core release.

 Copyright
 ---------